chamik/website/src/void/cool-sites.md

 [rdck.dev](https://rdck.dev/) - This guy is unironically creating his own web browser

+[Rosseta](http://www.rosseta.cz/) - Amazing old-school blog about the Neverhood and other fandoms.

 [SCP Foundation](https://scp-wiki.cz/) - Czech branch of a collaborative fiction writing project

 [The Dictionary of Obscure Sorrows](https://www.dictionaryofobscuresorrows.com/) - Blog poetically describing feelings and situations with new words